How to Setup a Google Business Profile

 Add Contact Information

 From here, you’re going to want to add in your business’s contact phone number and website URL.
 If you don’t have a website, you can select the option “I don’t have a website”.
+Although I highly recommend having a web design created for your business for multiple reasons.
+One reason would be for SEO ranking factors, although we won’t be covering it in this article.

 Verify Your Google Business Profile